AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-email-address-on-magento-account.md

 1. Navigate to IMS Account to log in with the new email and set up the password.
 1. After the email address and password change, navigate to <https://account.magento.com> to log in using the [New Owner email].

-However, if you don't have access to emails sent to [Current Owner email]:
+However, if you don't have access to emails sent to [Current Owner email], follow these steps:

 1. Set up email forwarding from the [Current Owner email] to a new email using your company's mail server configuration.
 1. Now proceed with the preceding steps.